Trovix/trackmania-ai/README.md

 Can an AI beat my **34.094-second** time on a Trackmania 2020 test map?
 That was my best after 15 minutes of practice.
 The agent uses Openplanet telemetry, screen-derived road distances and a virtual gamepad.
 It learns with PyTorch Soft Actor-Critic; the recorded route supplies progress rewards, not human driving inputs.

 The game connection and training loop work, but **the AI has not finished a lap yet**.
-The learner was built with agentic coding help.

 ## Run it